Shortness of Breath: Causes, Symptoms, and Treatment

-Here are some clinical studies that show the exact measurable cause of shortness of breath.
+Here are results of clinical studies (over 30 in total) that show the exact measurable cause of air hunger or desire to breathe more.
 Heavy breathing, as hundreds of clinical studies testify, is present in people with nearly any chronic disease.

 Or go back to Symptoms of hyperventilation